aziza92/StackedScrollView/README.md

 Copyright © 2024 Aziza Elgoul

-This project is licensed under the MIT License [MIT](https://opensource.org/license/mit).
+This project is licensed under the [MIT](https://opensource.org/license/mit) License.
 See the LICENSE file for more details.